DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 In this chapter the history and characteristics of various important file formats that exist for ereaders, electronic devices capable of reading digital texts, will be explained.
 The development of the modern ebook started with the _Open eBook_ specification and has thus culminated in an ebook format called EPUB which is currently at version 3 [![Bloglink](images/dpt_blog_verwijzing.png)](http://digitalpublishingtoolkit.org/2013/06/digital-publications-in-practice/ "Link to blog post: An initial overview of the digital publishing landscape").

 ###Reflowable documents (EPUB and AZW)
 The history of the modern ebook can be traced back to the late 1990s with the establishment of the *Open eBook Forum* tasked with the creation of the *Open eBook Publication Structure* (OEBPS).
-Microsoft was heavily involved in the development of what became the *Open eBook* based partly on technology created by a company called SoftBook Press.[^businessweek-ebooks] SoftBook Press developed the format, based on XML and XHTML, as a companion to their ereader.
+Microsoft was heavily involved in the development of what became the *Open eBook* based partly on technology created by a company called SoftBook Press.[^businessweek-ebooks] SoftBook Press developed the format, based on XML and **XHTML**, as a companion to their ereader.
 The *Open eBook* specification had its first release in 1999 and was later renamed to EPUB when the standard reached the 2 version milestone under the auspices of the *International Digital Publishing Forum* (IDPF, formerly the *Open eBook Forum*).[^interoperability-of-ebook-formats] The EPUB 2 standard has support for basic styling, custom fonts, etc.[^epub2-specification]

 At the beginning of Amazon's foray into the world of digital publishing, the online bookseller chose not to use EPUB but opted to buy a French company responsible for the development of **Mobipocket** and the MOBI file format that also produced Mobipocket Reader software and an ebook reader for some personal digital assistants (**PDA**).
 One of the main reasons for this move was the widely supported **Digital Rights Management (DRM)** engineered by *Mobipocket*.
 The practice is controversial as it often hampers paying customers in freely interacting with digital goods'.[![Bloglink](images/dpt_blog_verwijzing.png)](http://networkcultures.org/digitalpublishing/2013/05/29/the-book-as-directory/ "Link to blog post: The Book as Directory")